ojilles/jilles.net/_posts/2019-10-31-the-youtube-wonder.md

 videos](https://www.youtube.com/channel/UChGJGhZ9SOOHvBB0Y4DOO_w), every single
 time.
 The amount of—and please pardon my French—crap on YouTube is astounding.
 The signal versus noise on that platform is through the floor, very much unlike something like Wikipedia.
-On both of these you can loose hours and hours by jumping from one to the other page or video.
+On both of these you can lose hours and hours by jumping from one to the other page or video.
 The difference is that on Wikipedia sometimes you end up on a decent article thats just not so interesting to you.
 On YouTube you end up on total garbage.